Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 - Monitor remediation progress across systems
 - Understand the overall security posture of the organization

+As a result, security teams may struggle to efficiently analyze vulnerability data and respond to risks in a timely manner.
 I created a centralized dashboard connecting Nessus vulnerability data with company asset inventory (Critical Servers, DMZ zones, BYOD devices).
 Enabled risk managers to identify, prioritize, and remediate vulnerabilities faster.

 #### Power Bi Concepts Applied
 - Dax, Measures